- Accessing the Exploration Canvas

 Accessing the Exploration Canvas

 Not all assets are eligible for use in the Exploration Canvas yet.
-The banner will only appear when an asset is compatible with this new surface.
 Please see the list of asset types that would not be compatible:

 - Dataset with sort order defined